A Print Medium For Hospitals

 Pilot in the Legacy Oregon Burn Center

 Having fostered a relationship with Legacy Health, I reached out and was granted permission to pilot the Healing Art Cart program in the Legacy Oregon Burn Center at Legacy Emanuel Medical Center.
 A shoestring budget meant that everything had to be done in the simplest way possible.
-The biggest challenge was creating affordable vertical storage for all of the prints.
-Although wood is not generally a preferred material for the hospital environment, I worked with a cabinet maker to build a prototype for the pilot program, and we finished it with a very durable and chemical-resistant surface coating.
+The biggest challenge was creating affordable vertical storage for all of the prints that could also be transported through the unit.
+Although the final design will be made of non-porous metal and plastic, wood proved the best choice for a rapid and inexpensive prototype for portable art storage.
+I worked with a cabinet maker to design and build vertical storage crates, which we finished using a very durable and chemical-resistant surface coating in order to make them suitable for use in the hospital setting.
+We then affixed these to a stocking cart, which gave us a prototype that was serviceable for the pilot program.

 Survey results were extremely promising!
 Fully 100% of respondents indicated that the Healing Art Cart program improved their overall experience in the hospital, and detailed results showed that the program was having particularly positive impacts on measures of mental wellbeing such as boredom, anxiety, and optimism.